dejakju/libs/README.md

 *Measure* - Simple Stopwatch function

-*MeasureRuntime* - Prints the runtime of a lambda function to the Console
+*MeasureRuntime* - Prints the runtime of a lambda function to the Console (uses internally StopWatch)

 ---